wagtail/rfcs/text/106-roadmap-updates.md

 The following Wagtail 6.4 roadmap items will be moved to Future:

 - [Autosave support refactorings with Telepath](https://github.com/wagtail/roadmap/issues/47)
+  - Switching to _Validation on publish_ as the next step in the auto-save journey.

 ## Proposed roadmap items for Wagtail 6.5\* (May 2025)